Sairyss/domain-driven-hexagon/README.md

 Enforcing self-validation will inform immediately when `Value Object` is created with corrupted data.
 Not validating domain objects allows them to be in an incorrect state, this leads to problems.

 **Note**: Though _primitive obsession_ is a code smell, some people consider making a class/object for every primitive may be an overengineering.
-For most projects it may be, since most projects out there are not that complex.
-There are people who advocate for and against this approach.
+For less complex and smaller projects it definitely may be.
+For bigger projects, there are people who advocate for and against this approach.
 If creating a class for every primitive is not preferred, create classes just for those primitives that have specific rules or behavior.
 Here are some thoughts on this topic: [From Primitive Obsession to Domain Modelling - Over-engineering?](https://blog.ploeh.dk/2015/01/19/from-primitive-obsession-to-domain-modelling/#7172fd9ca69c467e8123a20f43ea76c2).

 **Recommended to read**: